aprilweilab/grgl/DEVELOPING.md

 GRGL_COPY_BINS=1 pip install -v -e .
 ```

+Other environment variables that control the Python-based build are:
+* `GRGL_GSL=1`: Turns on GNU scientific library, which is used to optionally compute p-values for GWAS
+* `GRGL_DEBUG=1`: Builds the unoptimized version with debug symbols.
+* `GRGL_BGEN=1`: Turns on BGEN input support for GRG construction

+## Utilities

+There are two utilities `gconverter` and `gindexer` that are built when performing the build either via CMake or python.
+These utilities can be run with `--help` to see options; they are used for converting files (.vcf, .vcf.gz, and BGEN) to IGD and for indexing BGEN files (which is required before providing a BGEN input to GRG construction).

 ## Testing

 * C++ unit tests are built as `grgl_test`, and running that executable will tell you the status of those tests.